farrel/RCAP/README.md

 * The RCAP project page can be found at [http://www.aimred.com/projects/rcap](http://www.aimred.com/projects/rcap)
 * The RCAP API docs can be found at [http://www.aimred.com/projects/rcap/api](http://www.aimred.com/projects/rcap/api)
 * A public git repository can be found at [git://github.com/farrel/RCAP.git](git://github.com/farrel/RCAP.git)
+* A CAP Validator based on RCAP can be gound at [http://capvalidator.heroku.com](http://capvalidator.heroku.com)

 Usage
 -----